clairview/clairview/plugin-server/README.md

 Let's get you developing the plugin server in no time:

-1. Have virtual environment from the main MarketTor repo active.
+1. Have virtual environment from the main ClairView repo active.

 1. Install dependencies and prepare for takeoff by running command `pnpm i`.

-1. Start a development instance of [MarketTor](/MarketTor/markettor) - [instructions
+1. Start a development instance of [ClairView](/ClairView/clairview) - [instructions
-   here](https://markettor.com/docs/developing-locally).
-After all, this is the _MarketTor_ Plugin Server, and it works in conjuction with the main server.
+   here](https://clairview.com/docs/developing-locally).
+After all, this is the _ClairView_ Plugin Server, and it works in conjuction with the main server.

 1. Make sure that the plugin server is configured correctly (see [Configuration](#Configuration)).